Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Danazol.
 This is a weak male hormone.
 It stops or lowers a woman’s production of estrogen and progesterone.
 This is less commonly used.
 A nonhormonal form of birth control must be used with this therapy.

 Nonsteroidal anti-inflammatory drugs (NSAIDs).
-These are analgesics that help with pain, but they do not treat the endometriosis.
+These medicines help with pain, but they do not treat the endometriosis.

 Laparoscopy.
 This is surgery done through small incisions in your stomach.
-An instrument called a laparoscope (a thin, lighted tube) is used.
+A thin, lighted tube called a laparoscope is used.
 It is put through 1 of the small incisions.
 Surgical tools are put through the other small incisions.

 Laparotomy.
 This is surgery done through 1 larger incision in your stomach.
 It is used to remove large implants that can’t be reached with the laparoscope.
 It may also be used when pelvic organs, such as your bowel, are involved.